amaleki2/graph_projects/README.md

 # Graph Projects

-Compliation of all projects I have done using graph neural networks.
+Complication of all projects I have done using graph neural networks.